top of page

 Sections

 This guide is intended for raw powerlifting, not single or multi-ply.
-Equipment is required in order to compete is discussed first, followed by optionally allowed gear.
+Equipment required in order to compete is discussed first, followed by optionally allowed gear.
 Click the links below to skip to a section.

 Conclusion - Purchasing order